Patchus/segment/README.md

 6. Execute `dbt run` – the Segment models will get built as part of your run!

 ## Database support
-This package has been tests on Redshift, Snowflake, and BigQuery.
+This package has been tested on Redshift, Snowflake, and BigQuery.

 ## Contributing